signforall/challenge/index.md

 # Saudi Sign Language (SSL) Challenge

 ## Overview
-Welcome to the Saudi Sign Language (SSL) Challenge, organized by IEEE in collaboration with SDAIA and KFUPM.
+Welcome to the Saudi Sign Language (SSL) Challenge.
 This competition focuses on advancing sign language recognition for SSL by addressing challenges like unseen signers, unseen sentences, and face-covering conditions.

 ## Task Description
 Participants will develop models to translate SSL signs into text.
 There are three tracks: